 A novel where everything and nothing is said all at once without the slightest regard for conformity, How to Behave in a Crowd is both a hilarious and gloomy collection of pages.

 Author Camille Bordas follows the life of a family in France over the course of a very short time during which a very lot happens.
-From realized dreams to actualized death, the Mazal family finds its way lost in a tangle of happiness and despair without often being able to distinguish between the two.
+From realized dreams to actualized death, the Mazal family is lost in a tangle of happiness and despair, often without being able to distinguish between the two.
 Told from the perspective of the youngest of six siblings, Isidore, How to Behave in a Crowd is a novel about so much more than the words let on.

 Over the course of the novel, Isidore, sees people he loves achieve their dreams, lose their passion, and sometimes even die.
 Throughout his experiences, he is always looking at others, always trying to determine their thoughts, always trying to impress them without ever realizing that he has something to offer.